 The International Baccalaureate (IB) Diploma Programme (DP) is an assessed programme for students aged 16 to 19.
 It is acknowledged by leading universities across the globe.

-Students study the IBDP Core - Theory of Knowledge, Creativity, Action & Service, and the Extended Essay, as well as six subjects chosen from Languages, Literature, Individuals and Societies, Science, Mathematics and the Arts.
+Students study the IBDP Core - Theory of Knowledge, Creativity, Action & Service, and the Extended Essay, as well as six subjects chosen from Studies in Languages and Literature, Language acquisition, Individuals and Societies, Sciences, Mathematics and the Arts.
 Most subjects offered can be studied at Standard (SL) or Higher Level (HL).

 The diploma is based on a point system.
 Each subject is graded on a scale of 1 to 7, whether it is at Standard or Higher Level, and the Core can earn a further 3 points, so 45 points are available in total.
 The world mean score is usually just below 30.
 Students must attain 24 points to pass the